 Students with intellectual disabilities may receive funding from the Pell Grant, Federal Supplemental Educational Opportunity Grant, and Federal Work-Study programs in certain circumstances.

 Once you’re in college or career school, make sure you stay eligible for federal student aid by paying attention to a few things, including keeping on track toward graduation.
-And remember to fill out your Free Application for Federal Student Aid (FAFSA®) every year.
+And remember to fill out your Free Application for Federal Student Aid (FAFSA®) form every year.

 You might lose federal student aid eligibility in a number of ways.
 Some of the most common are that you